I have neglected my blog, not because I have faded into non existence but I have been so immersed in my physical reality.

 This was my second year at Nuart, a festival of street art and graffiti, where once a year for a week the streets come alive with spray cans and scissor lifts as artists from around the world meet to make their mark.
 This has been happening for 15 years now and many of the large murals remain from past years turning the city into a museum and boasting an impressive list of past participants.
 The week finishes with the opening of an exhibition and a party held in Tou Scene an old disused brewery.Last year I was invited by Dotmasters to help with production as they have quite an enormous task and not much time and could do with my experienced hands building things and rigging lighting.
 The Norwegian hospitality is first class so I arrived, with not much sleep and a bag of tools to get stuck in with Nuart 2014.

 The house was finished and it looked fantastic the only problem was when the artist saw it he really did not like it as the house would detract too much from his own work.
-This caused problems among the curators who asked some of the other artists if they would put their mark on the house, however they all declined, saying the house was strong enough as it was and would not benefit from something else.
+This caused problems among the curators who asked some of the other artists if they would put their mark on the house, however they all declined, and complemented the house; saying the house was strong enough as it was and would not benefit from something else.
 If only Banksy made it said Martin.
-And hes right if Banksy made it we could sell it for a fortune.
-But unfortunatly Banksy didn’t make it, Liam and Epifany did.
+And he is right if Banksy made it we could sell it for a fortune.
+But unfortunately Banksy didn’t make it, Liam and Epifany did.

 We had in hand the stencil alphabet of John Fekner, who unfortunately was not at the festival as he had broken his leg, he was happy to be associated with our work and his letters would be a perfect addition to the piece.
-So using his stencils we painted DECAY on the wall next to the house and I then using set painting techniques painted the house and dirtied it up as a final touch and since it was a late addition and not properly curated my name was name would not appear in any of the press or literature so I subtly drew my tag on the side of the house for good measure.
+Using his stencils we fittingly painted DECAY on the wall next to the house, referencing urban decay, the the divide in privilege, the opportunities that arise out of it for artists and the gentrification that follows.
+Something echoed in the story of Tou Scene where Nuart holds its exhibition.
+Then using set painting techniques painted the house and dirtied it up as a final touch and since it was a late addition and not properly curated my name was name would not appear in any of the press or literature so I subtly drew my tag on the side of the house for good measure.

 So I squeezed my way into Nuart 2014 lets hope I get invited back for some more creative input next time – but I have to have a stirling year!